meganz/mpenc_doc/source/crypto.rst

 * ``MESSAGE_SIGNATURE``, ``PROTOCOL_VERSION``, ``MESSAGE_TYPE``
 * ``MESSAGE_IV`` Initialisation vector for the symmetric block cipher.
-The cipher we choose is malleable, to give better deniability when we publish ephemeral signature keys, similar to OTR.
+The cipher we choose is malleable, to give better deniability when we publish ephemeral signature keys, similar to OTR [OTR-spec]_.
 * ``MESSAGE_PAYLOAD``.
 Ciphertext payload.
 The plaintext is itself a sequence of records, as follows: